Azure Cosmos DB integrated cache - Overview

 It's important to understand that the

-MaxIntegratedCacheStaleness, when configured on a request that ends up populating the cache, doesn't impact how long that request will be cached.
+MaxIntegratedCacheStaleness, when configured on a request that ends up populating the cache, doesn't affect how long that request is cached.

 MaxIntegratedCacheStaleness enforces consistency when you try to use cached data.
-There's no global TTL or cache retention setting, so data will only be evicted from the cache if either the integrated cache is full or a new read is run with a lower
+There's no global TTL or cache retention setting, so data is only evicted from the cache if either the integrated cache is full or a new read is run with a lower

 MaxIntegratedCacheStaleness than the age of the current cached entry.

-This is an improvement from how most caches work and allows the following additional customization:
+This is an improvement from how most caches work and allows for the following other customizations: